-If it isn’t yet obvious, I always dreamt of running away with the circus.
-This naturally led to years of work combining my training as a fire performer, aerialists, seamstress, teacher and entrepreneur to start a circus school and The Last Carnival Acrobats circus troupe.
-My passions are choreography and costume design along with teaching and watching others reach heights of personal growth that they may have thought impossible.
-I have taught aerial yoga, lyra, static and dance trapeze, aerial silks, cloud swing, partner acrobatics, corde lisse, partner aerial, flexibility for any body, contortion, prop work, act development, and stage presentation.
-My latest personal training passions include flying trapeze, hand balancing, and dance.
+I have always dreamt of running away with the circus and living a life of art.
+This naturally led to years of work combining my training as a fire performer, aerialists, seamstress and costume designer, teacher and entrepreneur to start a circus school and The Last Carnival Acrobats circus troupe.
+There are two things I love most about my job: seeing the smiles on the faces of families who come to watch our shows and helping people achieve things and reach heights that they may have imagined to be impossible.
+Being a small business owner, I juggle many things, all puns intended.
+I juggle my kids on my feet, props in the air, oh and all the jobs needed to run a small family business.
+I am what is considered a circus generalist, someone who practices many different circus disciplines.
+The circus skills I teach at The Last Carnival include aerial yoga, lyra, static and dance trapeze, aerial silks, cloud swing, partner acrobatics, corde lisse, partner aerial, partner acrobatics, flexibility for any body, contortion, prop work, act development, and stage presentation.

-Prior to teaching circus arts I was a lead teacher at a preschool in St. Louis.
+Prior to teaching circus arts I had careers as a lead teacher at a preschool in St. Louis, a nanny, a seamstress, and a traveling jeweler (making hand blown glass jewelry I sold at art fairs and festivals).
 I moved to Lawrence in 2013 in hopes of having a safer environment and better educational options to raise my family in.
 And I am so happy to say that I have been lucky enough to find that here as well as a community excited about alternative fitness and art.
 I am overjoyed to be bringing my passion for body movement and imagination through art to all the circus enthusiasts in Lawrence Kansas and surrounding areas and help create a positive community of people cheering each other on in our new found successes.

 photo credit: John Clayton